landelare/ue5coro/README.md

 Having a `FLatentActionInfo` parameter makes the coroutine implement a BP latent action.
-You do not need to do anything with this parameter, just have it and the plugin will register it with the latent action manager.
+You do not need to do anything with this parameter, just have it and UE5Coro will register it with the latent action manager.
 World context objects are also supported and automatically processed.
 It's recommended to have them as the first parameter.